 Advancements in HDR screenshot capabilities

-This section tracks the progression of HDR screenshot capability in recent Android updates.
+This section describes the progression of HDR screenshot capability in Android updates.

 Android 9

 SurfaceFlinger, Android's graphics compositor, introduces HDR video support.
-GPU rendering of HDR video and screenshots is supported with a complex polynomial tone mapper.
+GPU rendering of HDR video and screenshots uses a complex polynomial tone mapper.
 This tone-mapping curve isn't always equivalent to the display tone-mapper, so screenshots differ from the on-screen content.

 Android 13

-A tone mapping plugin is added to the SurfaceFlinger's GPU rendering block, enabling the OEM to provide a GPU shader to match their display's tone-mapping curve.
-Screenshots almost match what is on screen, but with the following differences:
+SurfaceFlinger's GPU rendering block includes a tone mapping plugin, which lets the OEM provide a GPU shader to match their display's tone-mapping curve.
+Screenshots almost match the on-screen content, but with the following differences:

 - Screenshots remain in SDR format.
 Consequently, when viewed alongside an HDR scene, the HDR regions within the screenshot appear dimmer.

-- SDR luminance isn't managed, resulting in SDR content within the screenshot appearing as bright as HDR content.
+- SDR luminance isn't managed, so SDR content within the screenshot appears as bright as HDR content.

-In other words, any HDR video captured in the screenshot is converted to SDR video.
+In other words, the system converts any HDR video captured in the screenshot to SDR video.

 Android 14

 Ultra HDR poses a significant challenge to screenshotting.
-Unlike videos, images are typically rendered within the UI framebuffer, which has two main implications:
+Unlike videos, the system typically renders images within the UI framebuffer, which has two main implications:

 - Images can't have image processing, including tonemapping, that differs from the surrounding UI.